failed_double_bottom

 Sequential with completed pattern

-Failed-double-bottom and double-bottom-breakdown fire on the same underlying pattern at different points: the breakdown signal fires when price breaks the neckline; failed_double_bottom fires when the pattern fails to complete and price reverses (Edwards & Magee, Technical Analysis of Stock Trends, 11th ed.
+Failed double bottom and double-bottom breakdown are two stages of the same underlying structure: the breakdown signal fires when price closes below the shared support by the breakdown margin; the failed version fires when that breakdown is negated — price closes back above the support within the failure window (Edwards & Magee, Technical Analysis of Stock Trends, 11th ed.
 2018; Bulkowski, Encyclopedia of Chart Patterns, 3rd ed.
 2021).
-They are sequential rather than concurrent — one signal replacing the other as the setup evolves, not two independent pieces of evidence.
+They are sequential rather than concurrent — one signal replacing the other as the setup evolves, so seeing both on the same chart is one piece of evidence, not two.

 What would likely rescue this signal